- Share this article on Facebook

 The dispute got ugly, with Balestriere threatening to reveal embarrassing details about Nickelodeon.
 Since then, the dispute has grown more quiet until Friday.

-Nickelodeon didn't comment on any possible financial considerations that led to its resolution.
+Nickelodeon wasn’t immediately available to comment on the lawsuit and any possible financial considerations that led to its resolution.